Garimakushh/OpenText_Cloud_Cost_Optimizer/README.md

 ### Academic Integrity

-- AI tools(ChatGpt -OpenAI) were used only for assistance and debugging.
+- AI tools were used only for assistance and debugging (ChatGpt - OpenAI).
 - All code was implemented, tested, and validated.

 ---